prod-feng/Install-TensorFlow-on-CentOS-7-from-source/README.md

    >
    >bazel build --config=opmonolithic  //tensorflow/tools/pip_package:build_pip_package

-   There are some changes on the building settings may needed to compile sucessfully.
+   There are some changes on the building settings may be needed to compile sucessfully.
 First, it seems TensorFlow does not compile on Python 3.7, because an issue in "protobuf" package.
    It is supposed to have been fixed in "protobuf" newer version of 3.6.1.
 The problem is that the bazel config file of TensorFlow, "tensorflow/workspace.bzl", is hard coded to use protobuf 3.6.0, so you may need to manually change it, like the following:
 >     PROTOBUF_URLS = [